Skip to main content

 Limits by plan

-Rate limits are applied per API key.
+Rate limits are applied per API key within a 60-second sliding window.
 Check your current usage in the dashboard.

 429 Too Many Requests

-When you exceed your rate limit, the API returns a 429 status code:
+When you exceed your per-minute rate limit, the API returns a 429 status code:

 {